yorkbill/get-support/using-support-center.md

 * By chat from the [Support Center](/unifiedsupport/supportcenter){: external}.
 * Pay-as-you-go or subscription accounts can also contact support by phone: +1-866-403-7638.
-* If you have technical questions, there's a link to [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external}).
+* If you have technical questions, there's a link to [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external}.
 * You can also use the [Create a case](/unifiedsupport/cases/add){: external} page to submit a case.

 {{site.data.keyword.IBM_notm}} periodically sends surveys to {{site.data.keyword.Bluemix_notm}} customers to get feedback on recent experiences with customer support.
 The survey focuses on the support quality and the overall experience. {{site.data.keyword.IBM_notm}} management reviews the survey results to improve the support experience.